cdoublev/css/doc/parse/README.md

 -> TODO: fix productions assigned before backtracking (the previous point is not true in some rare cases)

-³ Therefore the input list of component values can be parsed into a single component value, deviating from *parse a CSS value*, but *serialize a CSS value* somewhat handles it with *represent the value of the [single] declaration as a list*, and it is an implementation detail that may change later.
+³ Therefore the input list of component values can be parsed into a single component value instead of a list, which is a deviation from *parse a CSS value*, but *serialize a CSS value* somewhat handles it with *represent the value of the [single] declaration as a list*, and it is an implementation detail that may change later.

 ⁴ When the value is for a longhand property, and no specific serialization rules prevents it, default values are removed once at parse time instead of at serialization time, to improve performances.

-⁵ Omitted values exist in production value definitions containing the multiplier `?`, `*`, or `{0,n}`, or `||` separated productions.
+⁵ Omitted values exist in value definitions containing the multiplier `?`, `*`, or `{0,n}`, or `||` separated productions.

-Learn more about the [data structure used to represent a CSS value](./value-data-structure/README.md).
+Learn more about the [data structure used to represent a CSS value](./value-data-structure.md).

 ## Parse a style sheet